kloparn/math-functionality-site/README.md

 ## Content / Functionality

+Currently no contect as of mathematical equations.

+## Shall be implemented

+- Parser tree for doing prio calculations, this is to make everything else much simpler.

-- Polynomic ekvation solver (not done)
+- Polynomic equation solver

-- Ekvation solver with input from x (not done)
+- Equations solver with input from x

-- Basic string manipulation to calculate normal ekvations (not done)
+- Basic string manipulation to calculate normal equations

-- Different Calculus ekvations (not done)
+- Different Calculus equations